Denis Compton Oval: Domestic cricket

 The ground has played host to a number of first-class matches.
-The first first-class match played on the ground was in 1996 and was contested between the Marylebone Cricket Club and South Africa A. The Marylebone Cricket Club have used the ground for 2 further first-class matches in 1997 and 1999.
-Middlesex have also used the ground for 3 first-class matches from 2002 to 2004, all against touring international teams.
+The first first-class match played on the ground was in 1996 and was contested between the MCC and South Africa A. The MCC used the ground for two further first-class matches in 1997 and 1999.
+Middlesex also used the ground for three first-class matches from 2002 to 2004, all against touring international teams.

 The ground has also played host to List-A matches.
-The Marylebone Cricket Club used the ground for a single List-A match against the touring Pakistanis in 1996.
-Middlesex have used the ground for 3 List-A matches, the last of which came when the county played the touring West Indians.
+The MCC used the ground for a single List-A match against the touring Pakistanis in 1996, while Middlesex CCC have used the ground for three List-A matches, the last of which came when the county played the touring West Indians.

-In local domestic cricket the ground is home to Shenley Village Cricket Club, who play in the Championship of the Hertfordshire Premier Cricket League.
+In local domestic cricket, the ground is home to Shenley Village Cricket Club, who play in the Championship of the Hertfordshire Premier Cricket League.

 Women's international cricket

 Women's Test cricket matches have also been held on the ground.
 The first Women's Test match played at the Oval was between England women and India women.
-From 1999 to 2003, the ground played host to 4 Women's Test matches, the last of which was between England women and South Africa women.
-In addition to hosting Women's Test matches, the ground has hosted 5 Women's One Day International cricket matches.
+From 1999 to 2003, the ground played host to four Women's Test matches, the last of which was between England women and South Africa women.
+In addition to hosting Women's Test matches, the ground has hosted five Women's One Day International cricket matches.
 The first Women's ODI held on the ground was between Ireland women and New Zealand women during the 1993 Women's Cricket World Cup.